 1. Parents | Humanist wedding is not legally binding

 First your non-religious ceremony is not legally binding.
-Therefore make a joint decision to have between 2 to 6 separate witnesses stand up in front of the congregation.
-This way you create something completely different for your humanist wedding.
-So, ask your parents to sign your certificate, they will appreciate the gesture and feel involved.
+Therefore, make a joint decision to have 2 witnesses at the civil part of your wedding before the humanist wedding.
+Let them support you at the registration office.
+So, ask your parents to sign your certificate, they will appreciate the gesture and feel totally involved.

 3. Best man | Make him the honorary witness

-Not only does the best man double up as the ringer bearer, he can sign your life away, too!
-In truth he is ready to watch you transition from a singleton to married life.
-On top of that, he gets the start of your grooms wedding of with a bang.
-Furthermore, you can incorporate a moment of reflection with his help before you all sign on the dotted line.
+Not only does the best man double up as the ring bearer at the civil part of your wedding, he can sign your life away, too!
+In truth, he’ll witness you transition from a singleton to married life.
+On top of that, the wedding is official.
+Furthermore, he signs in good faith on the dotted line.

 4• Sister (s) | signing of the love contract

-Before you ask your loving sister (s) to sign, tell her why you want her to be your witness.
+Before you ask your loving sister (s) to sign, tell her why you want her to be your witness at the civil wedding.
 As siblings you may have formed a very close bond and she could have been waiting patiently for this moment.
-So, let her share in your joy.
-Get in contact with your sister (s) today about your humanist wedding.
+So, let her share in your happiness and joy.
+Get in contact with your sister (s) today about your official paperwork and humanist wedding.

 image | www.matthewdruin.com

 5• Brother (s) | Get to work on your wedding vows